 Kidney Function Test: Understanding Your Results

-Kidney Function Tests assess kidney health and measure how well they work.
-These tests are crucial for diagnosis; they also help monitor kidney disease.
-Knowing the types and procedures and understanding normal values is important.
+Kidney Function Tests assess kidney health and how well they work.
+These tests are important for diagnosis and monitor kidney disease.
+Knowing the types, procedures and understanding normal values is important to understand your kidneys performance.

 In this article, we will explore Kidney Function Tests, types, procedures, values and its importance.
 The benefits of testing will also be covered.